 Having the MC1R mutation carries a more moderate risk than the CDKN2A or CDK4 gene mutations.

 How do MC1R gene mutations cause melanoma?

 MC1R codes for a seven-transmembrane G protein-coupled receptor expressed on the surface of melanocytes.
 It is a receptor for α-melanocyte stimulating hormone (α-MSH) and its antagonist, agouti.

-The binding of α-MSH to the cell membrane receptor on a melanocyte leads to a switch in melanin from the red/yellow phaeomelanin pigments to the brown/black eumelanins.
-The black eumelanins are photoprotective against the damaging effects of the sun’s ultraviolet (UV) radiations.
+The binding of α-MSH to the cell membrane receptor on a melanocyte leads to a switch in melanin from the red/yellow phaeomelanin pigments to the brown/black eumelanin.
+The black eumelanin is photoprotective against the damaging effects of the sun’s ultraviolet (UV) radiation.

 Mutations in MC1R can affect the change from phaeomelanin to eumelanin pigment and increase melanoma risk.

 TYR, TYRP1, and ASIP genes

 Recently, other genes involved with skin pigment have been identified that may also increase susceptibility to inherited melanoma.

 These genes encode the following proteins: TYR (tyrosinase), TYRP1 (TYR related protein 1), and ASIP (agouti signalling protein).